Eschatologue/CM_wiki/docs/class/ranger/beast-master.md

 When you command your Primal Companion beast to take the Attack action, the beast can make two attacks.

-In addition, the first time each turn it hits a creature under the effect of your Hunter’s Mark spell, the beast deals extra Force damage equal to the bonus damage of that spell.
+In addition, the first time each turn it hits a creature under the effect of your Hunter's Mark spell, the beast deals extra Force damage equal to the bonus damage of that spell.

 ## Level 15: Share Spells